rcarrata/rcarrata.github.io/_posts/2020-08-22-service-serving-certificates.md

 ...
 ```

-as we can check, the signing key certificate is generated and and issued by the openshift service serving signer.
+As we can check, the signing key certificate is generated and issued by the openshift service serving signer.

 ## 5. Service CA Operator Controllers